rivtlib-dev/rivtlib.github.io/docs/index.md

 [link to **rivt** user manual](https://rivt.info)

-**rivt** is a Python package that provides a calculation API for the **rivtcalc** open source stack.
-The API is file and folder based with a specified naming conventions.
-They divide the calculation report into modular, easily edited and shareable components.
+**rivt** is a Python package and API for the **rivtText** calculation document markdown language.
+The API uses a file and folder structure that divides the calculation report into modular, easily edited and shareable components.